 One quick way to do a quick check is to grab your phone and record yourself in conversation with someone for 2-3 minutes.
 You can even record your side of a phone conversation.
 Then play it back and jot down some notes about what you hear.
 Do you run yourself down?
 Say hum or “yeah” a lot?
 What are the verbal habits you nice?
 These could be ‘tics, as in repeated words or catchphrases, or they could be a way you have of referring to yourself or your abilities.
 Check out whether you are badmouthing or underestimating yourself in your speech and clean that up pronto!

 5. Master The “Brain-Dump”

-Do a “Brain-Dump” to spring clean your mind. getting everything out onto paper has a huge benefit to our ability to think more clearly, lower stress levels and feel more competent and effective.
+Do a “Brain Dump” to spring-clean your mind. getting everything out onto paper has a huge benefit to our ability to think more clearly, lower stress levels, and feel more competent and effective.
 It also will give you a new perspective on whatever you have been feeling lately. once you see all the things that are taking up mental space, you’ll probably notice that you feel some sense of relief and maybe even excitement.
-When we stuff everything in our brains and try to keep it all straight, it’s wonder we can feel muzzy-headed and ineffective.
+When we stuff everything in our brains and try to keep it all straight, it’s a wonder we can feel muzzy-headed and ineffective.

 This journal practice can take as little as 3 minutes or as long as you like.

 The key is to write down everything that is currently on your mind, whether it’s large or small, trivial or major.
 Think of it like the laundry list of thoughts that are currently rattling ’round your head.
 By getting every single item out somewhere you can actually see them, you create an opportunity to better prioritize, compete and even toss out some of what may be creating stress in your life.
 Journaling in this way for as little as 5 minutes a day is a perfect way to clear old ideas.